aleshaleksey/fansys23/04-combat.md

 - **Special**: A character that successfully grapples a target must use part of its body (usually a limb or an object held by that limb) to maintain the grapple.
 Regardless, the limb (or other body part) cannot be used for kinetic components of spells, movement, or for other combat manoeuvres.
   - The same applies when "restraining" a target.
   - A character that has "immobilised" its target is considered to have used at least two limbs.
+  - A character with a "blink speed" may attempt to escape a grapple by blinking (see ["Local and Global Movement: Blink"](03-movement-exploration.md#blink)).

 ___
 #### Restrain